angeluray/ArtScope-CP/README.md

 ## Acknowledgments

-- Special thanks to the autor of the original design Cindy Shin, The Microverse team and my Coding partners through this module.
+- Special thanks to the autor of the original design Cindy Shin.
 - ***“There are three ways to ultimate success: The first way is to be kind.
 The second way is to be kind.
 The third way is to be kind.” —Mister Rogers***

 ## 📝 License